dhughes/tiy-java-crash-course/Crash Course.md

 new {class name}()
 ```

 The `new` keyword tells Java to create a new _instance_ of the class.
-The {class name} is a placeholder for a class name.
-This is class to create an instance of.
+The `{class name}` is a placeholder for a class name.
+This specifies the class to create an instance of.
 This must be followed by parenthesis.
 The parenthesis are called a _constructor_.

 If we wanted to create a new instance of the `Card` class we could write this: